stephentetley/charset-locale/README.md

 # charset-locale

-Flix wrappers over Charset and Locale from the JDK using new the Adaptor code.
+Flix wrappers over `Charset` and `Locale` from the JDK using new the Adaptor code.

-This is a quick project to extract the `Charset` and `Locale` modules have been extracted `interop-base` and changed them to use the new `Adaptor` code in Flix's standard library.
+The `Charset` and `Locale` modules have been extracted from the project `interop-base` so they can be used without dependencies now that the Flix standard library includes marshaling code in the `Adaptor` module.

+Tests and documentation are to write...

 License: Apache 2.0